 When To Dive in Koh Tao

 Diving is possible year-round and contributes to Koh Tao’s popularity.
 The tropical island remains hot and sunny throughout the year.
 With its exposed location and rapidly changing weather, forecasting can be difficult.
-However, all dive centres work hard to ensure daily diving and the wide range of sites allows many options.
+However, all dive centers work hard to ensure daily diving and the wide range of sites allows many options.

 March-April can be very hot but is the best time to see Whale Sharks.